Utah vs. Stanford NCAA Football Odds, Plays and Insights | November 5, 2021

 - Utah and its opponents have gone over the current 54-point total in five of seven games this season.

-- The two teams combine to score 58.3 points per game, 4.3 more than the total in this contest.
+- Friday's over/under is 4.3 points lower than the two team's combined 58.3 points per game average.

-- The 52.3 combined points per game that these two squads have allowed this season are 1.7 fewer than the 54 over/under in this contest.
+- This contest's over/under is 1.7 points above the 52.3 these two squads combine to allow per game this season.

-- Utes games have an average total of 52.6 points this season, 1.4 fewer than Friday's over/under.
+- The Utes and their opponents score an average of 52.6 points per game, 1.4 fewer than Friday's total.

-- In 2021, games involving the Cardinal have averaged a total of 53.2 points, 0.8 fewer than this game's set over/under.
+- The 54 over/under in this game is 0.8 points above the 53.2 average total in Cardinal games this season.

 Utah Stats and Trends

-- When Utah scores more than 27.0 points, it is 3-2 against the spread and 4-2 overall.
+- Utah is 3-2 against the spread and 4-2 overall in games when it scores more than 27.0 points.

-- The Utes have turned the ball over five more times (10 total) than the Cardinal have forced a turnover (5) this season.
+- The Utes have turned the ball over 10 times this season, five more turnovers than the Cardinal have forced (5).

 - Find the latest spread and moneyline odds for Utah at SISportsbook.